Toughmax Series 1

 Metal-Polymer Bearings typically consist of a metal layer that provides high mechanical strength, a sintered bronze layer then overlayed with a PTFE layer or high performing thermoplastic.
 These bushings typically have a thin impregnated layer of modified PTFE that is mechanically bonded to the backing.
 PTFE lowers friction, improves wear resistance, and increases dynamic load capability and performance life.

 Composite is woven from Polyester cloth with embedded Moly or PTFE lubricants and high-performance resins.
 Polyester Composite contains unique properties to achieve self-lubrication and strength while being environmentally friendly.
 Composite is laminated polymer materials made by impregnating textiles with thermosetting resins.
 Solid lubricants are added to the resin to provide evenly dispersed lubrication throughout the material.
-As sliding begins under load, the solid embedded lubricant is spread from the bearing onto the mating surface to create an ideal hydrodynamic condition.
+As sliding begins under load, the solid embedded lubricant is spread from the bearing onto the mating surface to create an ideal sliding layer.

 Polymer Composites offers high load capacity and better dimensional stability than most other non-metal bearing materials.
 Suited for high load, slow speed applications, Composite is the desirable choice for applications where there is water exposure, servicing is difficult and when vibration dampening is required.